EOSIO/welcome/docs/03_tutorials/21_tic-tac-toe-game-smart-contract-Testnet.md

     return isValid;
 }
 ```
-   * Implement `getWinner`.
+   * Implement getWinner.
 The winner is the first player who places three of their marks in a horizontal, vertical, or diagonal row.

-   Add this code to the `.cpp` file:
+   Add this code to the .cpp file:

 ```c++
 name tictactoe::getWinner(const game &currentGame)